Best Rat Bait: Top 5 Baits To End Rat Problems

-There’s a few different chemical types which are used in rat baits.
-The majority of those on the market in the United States are anti-coagulant baits.
+There’s a few different chemical types that are used in rat baits.
+The majority of those on the market in the United States are anticoagulant baits.
 These cause internal bleeding and other issues.

 Even if your pet does not directly eat the poison, they might be tempted to eat a dead rat if they find it.
 And that poses a distinct risk, as the dead rat is now poisoned as well.